softalaproject/fridge_manager/README.md

 The application is containerized with Docker. <br>
 The build is done with Django and Node.<br>
 Project uses SQLite for the database.
+This is a school project done by Haaga-Helia software development students for Eficode, the application manages different floors and fridge contents on said floors.
+The user of the application can send direct messages to the companys internal Slack channel of the fridge status e.g. when it need's a fill up etc.

 ## Screenshots of the application running
 1st image is the view for all the floors that the appliacation is tracking.